Welcome to Country: Neil Evers – NAIDOC Week 2020

-Outside the Sea scout hall across the water from here, at low tide, there’s a huge Midden – it just shows you the abundance of food that was here, right here where we are today.
+Outside the Sea Scout hall across the water from here, at low tide, there’s a huge Midden – it just shows you the abundance of food that was here, right here where we are today.

 My ancestors come from this area, from right here.
 Bungaree, he was born at Patonga.

-Bungaree was noted to be the Chief of the Broken Bay people, the leader of the Pitt water clan.
+Bungaree was noted to be the Chief of the Broken Bay people, the leader of the Pitt Water clan.

 He was the first Australian born person to circumnavigate this great country, with Matthew Flinders.

-At the end of the voyage Matthew Flinders said to Bungaree, ‘I’m going to name this place ‘’Australia’’ – he turned to Bungaree and said, ‘I’ll be bale to call you an Australian.’ – making Bungaree the first person to ever be referred to as an Australian.
+At the end of the voyage Matthew Flinders said to Bungaree, ‘I’m going to name this place ‘’Australia’’ – he turned to Bungaree and said, ‘I’ll be able to call you an Australian.’ – making Bungaree the first person to ever be referred to as an Australian.